Modeling the Economic Impacts of AI Openness Regulation: Discussion

 \subsection{Implications for Open-Source AI Regulation}

 \textbf{Regulatory approaches to openness should shift with average model performance to empower innovation.} Low initial performance creates opportunities for Pareto improvements through openness regulation, while high performance at most permits the strategic redistribution of utility between generalists and specialists.
-As model capabilities evolve, regulatory strategies may need to shift from Pareto-improvement frameworks to strategic redistribution approaches that target the specialist's willingness to contribute to model performance.
-This targeted approach can address competitive imbalances between generalists and specialists and empower specialist contributions, even in environments where a few generalists dominate the offerings of high-performance foundation models.
-Given that models may excel in certain domains while underperforming in others, regulators must determine whether to use composite performance metrics, domain-specific benchmarks, or capability-weighted averages to define model performance, with each approach reflecting different model development priorities.
+As model capabilities evolve, regulatory strategies may need to shift to redistribution approaches that target the specialist's willingness to contribute to model performance.
+This targeted approach can address competitive imbalances between generalists and specialists, even in environments where a few generalists dominate the offerings of high-performance foundation models.
+Given that models may excel in certain domains while underperforming in others, regulators must also determine whether to use composite performance metrics, domain-specific benchmarks, or capability-weighted averages to define model performance, with each approach reflecting different model development priorities.

-\textbf{Effective open-source thresholds require calibrated penalties.} Regulators should consider enforcement costs in utility loss regions where higher thresholds cannot influence the generalist's openness decision.
-In particular, resources allocated to open-source regulation should be concentrated below or near the indifference curve.
-At thresholds above the indifference curve, $G$ makes no attempt to meet the unattainable thresholds, preferring to collect revenue from a closed model.
-Setting higher thresholds in these regions causes wasted enforcement costs because they require evaluation and monitoring of additional closed model components, without any corresponding improvements to model openness.
-Graduated enforcement approaches that scale the regulatory penalty based on specific model characteristics, such as baseline performance or operation costs, ensure that all generalists face real compliance incentives for reasonable open-source thresholds, preventing scenarios where developers of high-performing models absorb regulatory penalties as a business expense rather than modifying their transparency practices.
+\textbf{Effective open-source thresholds require calibrated penalties.} Regulators should consider enforcement costs in regions where higher thresholds cannot influence the generalist's openness decision.
+For regions above the indifference curve, higher thresholds cause wasted enforcement costs on evaluation and monitoring of additional closed model components, without any corresponding improvements to model openness.
+Resources allocated to open-source regulation should be concentrated near the indifference curve, and enforcement approaches should scale the regulatory penalty based on specific model characteristics like baseline performance or operation costs to ensure that all generalists face real compliance incentives.
+This prevents scenarios where developers of high-performing models absorb regulatory penalties as a business expense rather than modifying their transparency practices.